The Best Snowboarding in South America: Freeriders Guide 2019

 Don’t worry about how many days you got to ride during the Northern Hemisphere winter or how you had that injury that kept you from snowboarding, South America is the answer and the massive Andean Mountain range is waiting for you to discover its deep high elevation snow and terrain like no other place on the planet.

-Forget the stereo types like “Hot”, “Danger” and “Third world” and start thinking “Powder” “Welcoming” and “Awesome”.
+Forget the stereo types like “Hot”, “Danger” and “Third world” and start thinking “Powder”, “Welcoming” and “Awesome”.

-What makes South America snowboarding special is the diverse terrain changes from region to region.
-The Northern Andes with towering ranges home to the highest peaks outside of the Himalayas and resorts that rival the finest services anywhere in the world.
-High speed chairlifts, Cat-boarding and Heli access.
+The Central Andes with towering ranges home to the highest peaks outside of the Himalayas and resorts that rival the finest services anywhere in the world.
+High speed chairlifts, Cat-boarding and Heli access backcountry freeriding.
 It’s all available here in Chile and Argentina.

 This wide open style of terrain will appease all styles of riding.
 Long flowing runs with wide open powder coupled with a natural terrain park hips, jumps and windlips.
-The world’s natural organic terrain park.
-Perfect for snow surfing.
+The world’s natural organic terrain park…perfect for snow surfing.

 Deeper into Patagonia you’ll be transported to the wild south.
 In history this place has been a hideout for the lawless and explorers at heart.
 It’s also one of the most uninhabited places on the planet.
 What can’t be argued is that it’s one of the planet’s last remaining purely natural settings.
-It’s also home to some of the most wild and magical riding with probably the best snowboarding in South America.
+It’s also home to some of the most wild and magical riding with probably the best snowboarding in The Andes.

 Modern day resorts give access to Patagonia’s rustic natural playground.
 One minute your on a lively mountain town street that has a unique mesh of European/Latin American charm, and then 5 minutes out of town you’re the only person in sight watching the sun set at the bottom of the world over pristine lakes without a care in the world.

 The South America Snowboard Scene

 More intermediate and expert terrain is left open and untouched, and by untouched, we mean fresh powder.
 The shred culture is alive and well here and the locals are super friendly and stoked to hear why you decided to come ride here, but let’s put it this way; There is more terrain and more snow than there are people to take full advantage of it.